-- i.
-Summary File 1 (SF 1) data from the "100 percent" questions, or the short form - ii.
-Summary File 3 (SF 3) comprehensive results from the long form
+- Summary File 1 (SF 1) data from the "100 percent" questions, or the short form i

 STATE POLICIES

 STATE DEPARTMENT OF FINANCE

 The State of California's Department of Finance's (DOF) serves as the Governor's chief fiscal policy advisor to promote responsible resource allocation through the state's annual financial plan.
 In addition to establishing appropriate fiscal policies to carry out the state's programs, the DOF develops economic forecasts and revenue estimates, as well as population and enrollment estimates and projections.
 Although these population projections are not as comprehensive as US Census data, and do not include 100% surveys, they can be useful to identify and collect demographic information for intercensus periods.
 Similar to the US Census, population estimates are organized by geographic region.
 However, they only include information for the state, counties, and cities and towns for some of the data, and do not include detailed block or census tract information.